This is a preferred token.

 Protection is built into the token.
 If the underlying token rises, the owner keeps the upside.
 If it falls, the loss is bounded by a protection floor set at issuance and enforced by code.

 With a common token model, protocols spend on listings, market makers, and rented liquidity.
-With a PGT issuance, that spend is redirected into owner protection.
-Protocols receive project-owned liquidity.
-The owner gets downside protection.
+With a preferred token, that spend is redirected into owner protection.
+Protocols build their own liquidity.
+Owners get downside protection.

 Up to -75%